artrugh/sitecore/CustomerDataPlatform/8_implementation_events.md

     ```
 - Boxever.AddUTMParams(event) - function adds every UTM parameter from the URL of the current webpage to the event object for tracking data.

-- Boxever.getBucketNumber(callback) - update bucket number cookieto match the latest from CDP.
+- Boxever.getBucketNumber(callback) - update bucket number cookie to match the latest from CDP.
 Call this method after IDENTITY Event trigger.

 - Boxever.reset()
     - Clears the event queue.